Fred5850/next-webcomponents-test/README.md

 # next-webcomponents-test

-for this to work, you need to download lit-element and es-dev-server
+For this to work locally, you need to download lit-element and any server, i use es-dev-server

 npm i lit-element
 npm i -D es-dev-server